CapsCode-Website/blogfiles/general/why-we-need-http-methods/index.md

 To retrieve data we have to use the GET call, but as per the question we have to send the data to server, if the data is less than 4000 char and non sensitive then we can send these data in the URL and use the GET call but if the data is large or data is sensitive data then we have to send the data in the payload of POST call because if we send the data in the URL then it will be visible from the URL and may lead to exposure of sensitive data.
-So POST call can also be used to get the data. but isn't it against the http protocol.
+So POST call can also be used to get the data. but isn't it against the HTTP protocol.

 lets answer this in the next question,
 </details>